ELENA-LANG/elena-lang/readme.txt

 Linux:
 ------
-To install just unzip all the files into a directory you want and execute install.script.
+To install just unzip all the files into a directory you want and execute rebuild.script under the superuser.
+Alternatively install debian package

-To compile the program types : ./bin/elc2 -c<path to .project file>
+To compile the program types : ./bin/elena-lc -c<path to .project file>

 ****************************************************************************
 * Documentation